maelyg/ONTViSc-hands-on-training/README.md

 <p align="left"><img src="images/file_structure2.png" width="750"></p>

 Task execution directory
 Within the work directory there are multiple task execution directories.
 There is one directory for each time a process is executed.
 These task directories are identified by the process execution hash.
-For example the task directory fa/cd3e49b63eadd6248aa357083763c1 would be location for the process identified by the hash fa/cd3e49 .
+For example the task directory 26/68381ceeb75e195f4a967bec8e4e59 would be location for the process identified by the hash 26/68381c.

+If you type ```ls -alht work/26/68381ceeb75e195f4a967bec8e4e59```, you will also be able to see all the hidden files.

 The task execution directory contains:
 ``` .command.sh: The command script.